ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 -  Sosreport need to be tested in different context: cloud, MAAS, JuJu managed, ....

+-  Test commonly used parameters : -a, --all-logs, --upload, ...

 -  For each test above

    -  Extract archive and look at the content, look for 0 size file (and